-The first step to leaching potassium from potatoes is to wash, peel, and cut them.
-You want to cut them in thin slices or grate them to get the most potassium leached out by the volume of water.
+The first step to leaching potassium from potatoes is to select large potatoes, wash, peel, and cut them.
+You want to cut them in thin slices or grate them to get the levels of potassium leached out by the volume of water.

 Step 2 – Prepare the water

 Leaching requires the potatoes to be placed in water, but there are several different options one has regarding the temperature of the water.
 A critical facet of this is to have a large amount of water compared to the number of potatoes.

 So, you will fill a large pot with warm or room temperature water and then place your potatoes in it.
 Ideally, you want the water to be warm because it will allow you to leach more potassium out.

 You will also want at least ten times the volume of water compared to your potatoes.
 Do not leach in cold water as little leaching will occur, and it will not be as helpful.